DrLeucine/DrLeucine/README.md

 ### Hey there 👋

-I'm Leo, a 🧪 science enthusiast.

-I'm a PhD student in Biomedical AI@Edinburgh University.
+I'm Leo, a PhD student in Biomedical AI@Edinburgh University.

 Previously@IBM, P&G and SIB.